felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 Passive voice is when the grammatical subject of the sentence is the person or thing being acted upon.
 Active voice in the other hand is when the grammatical subject of the sentence is the person or thing that performs the action.

 Almost every passive sentence has an active counterpart.
-If you can’t find an active alternative, use the passive form.
-Using it for less than 10% of your sentences isn’t that harmful.
+If you cannot find an active alternative, use the passive form.
+Using it for less than 10% of your sentences is not that harmful.

 Here are some examples of sentences in the active and passive voices: